 The call to action button is big and contrasting, but again, I don’t know what “real” is referring to.

 The banner on the top tells me the page has something to do with innovative real estate brokers, but the headline and button don’t reinforce this message.

 Below the fold, we have “real features” which I have to click to really understand what they mean.
 The copy is clear, but it needs to move above the fold.

 Action Tip: When making the choice between being clever and being clear on your landing page, always choose clarity.
 Your landing page should tell your visitors about your service right from the headline.
 Don’t make them scroll just to find out what you do because most of them won’t.

 We know it takes a lot to get yourself noticed in the real estate niche.
 And this is why you need to make your landing page count.
-Instapage offers you free real estate templates to help you make the right impact on your prospects.
+Instapage offers you real estate templates to help you make the right impact on your prospects.